Quick Responses to Skeptics: by Charlie Campbell (Director of ABR Apologetics Ministry) Q. What evidence do you have that God exists?"

 SKEPTIC: But if the universe demands a creator, then why can’t we just say God must have a creator as well?
 In other words, who made God?

 CHRISTIAN: Nobody made God.
 Unlike the finite universe (a universe that began to exist) that demands a creator, God does not need a creator.

 CHRISTIAN: Because He is eternal.
 Someone who has always existed does not need a creator or someone to have brought Him into existence, because He’s always been.
 Psalm 90:2 says, “Even from everlasting to everlasting You are God.”
 God is eternal.
 But the universe falls into an entirely different category.
 As thescientific discoverieshave shown, it has not always existed.
 And anything that begins to exist requires a cause or maker.
 Things don’t just pop into existence all on their own.
 Nothing does not produce something.

-CHRISTIAN: Okay.
-That makes sense, but you believe that God has just always existed?
+SKEPTCI: You really believe that God has just always existed?

 CHRISTIAN: Well, before you scoff at the notion of God having always existed, keep this in mind: something must have always existed.
 Do you realize that?

 SKEPTIC: Why do you think that?

 CHRISTIAN: Well, think through this with me: if nothing cannot produce something, and yet something exists, then it follows necessarily that something has always existed (in order to bring the something into existence).
 Think of it this way: